MohannedM/news-aggregator/README.md

 ### Running the project
 - To run the project, simply execute `docker-compose up -d` after having adding the .env file
+- Finally, enjoy the project on http://localhost:3000 🕺